com-480-data-visualization/data-visualization-project-2021-vizies/README.md

 We can spot a large gap between high energy consumming countries such as France, Germany, Italy, Great-Britain and Spain and the others.
 One of our main goal will be to explain this gap by normalisation by population count, industry or tranportation.
 The choice of these factors are justified with the [2020 Report of energy consumption in France (p.60)](https://www.statistiques.developpement-durable.gouv.fr/sites/default/files/2020-09/datalab_70_chiffres_cles_energie_edition_2020_septembre2020.pdf).
 The report cleary points out that the most electricity-consumming activity sectors are housing (37%), tertiary sector (31%) and industry (28%).

 ### Related work
+(1853)

 > - What others have already done with the data?
 >
 The ENTSO-E transparency platform can be navigated to generate several plots.
 The platform contains a lot of data including forecasting, exchanges between countries, and energy type.
-The platform is therefore very broad and lacks global consistency to be a meaningful data visualization platform.
+The platform is therefore very broad and lacks global consistency to be a meaningful data visualization.

 Another approach using similar data has been done by [Our world in Data](https://ourworldindata.org/grapher/per-capita-energy-use).
 The many visualizations done there consist of a world map where each country is coloured by an energy related value, they also include an animation of the evolution of the said quantity over time.

 > - Why is your approach original?

 Our approach differs from the aforementioned approaches in several ways.
 It differs from the ENTSO-E transparency platform’s one as we have a general theme, which is comparison of energy consumption per country.
-We also plan on visualizing energy consumption geographically as done in [Our world in Data](https://ourworldindata.org/grapher/per-capita-energy-use).
+The platform also does not have a map based vizualisation, which we plan on doing.

 As mentioned, our approach is more similar to the one in [Our world in Data](https://ourworldindata.org/grapher/per-capita-energy-use), since we aim at visualizing energy consumption using a European map.
 Our data is however significantly different to theirs in nature, since our time bins are per hour, ranging over five years, whereas their time bins are of one year, ranging over fifty years.
-Our approach is therefore different since we will focus on smaller time scale patterns, such as the differences between days versus nights, weeks versus weekends and winter versus summers.
-We will therefore hopefully find cultural patterns of energy consumption between countries.
+This will allow us to focus on smaller time scale patterns, such as the differences between days versus nights, weeks versus weekends and winter versus summers.

 > - What source of inspiration do you take?
 Visualizations that you found on other websites or magazines (might be unrelated to your data).

 The data we possess is highly periodic across time, it would be interesting to find a data visualization that highlights this periodicity.
 One approach carried in [Observable seasonal spirals](https://observablehq.com/@yurivish/seasonal-spirals) is to wrap the data around a circle.
 In the study, their data is wrapped as a spiral around a circle where one ‘wrap’ corresponds to one year.
 This avenue could be interesting to explore, with an interactive component being the duration of one ‘wrap ‘.
 The simple yet effective data visualization of energy usage over years done in [Our world in Data](https://ourworldindata.org/grapher/per-capita-energy-use) could be a nice way to represent our data on a map.